b38tn1k/b38tn1k.github.io/_posts/2022-09-08-blocks-explained.markdown

 Using the move handle, blocks can be dragged over other blocks.
 If the blocks are compatible, the inactive block will change color and the dragged block can be dropped to create a parent/child relationship.
 When two blocks are not compatible, the relationship will not be made.
 ![drag drop animation]({{ site.url }}/images/shortdrop.gif)

-**Dragging and dropping blocks onto other blocks is how programs are created in UBT.**
+**Dragging and dropping blocks onto other blocks is how processes are created in UBT.**

 The copy handle functionality changes depending on the type of block being copied.
 A data container block will copy to a block referencing this container.
 A functional or reference block will copy to a duplicate, including any children.
 ![copy animation]({{ site.url }}/images/copy.gif)